TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 6/Joshua 6.15.md

 ---

-And it came to pass on the seventh day, that they rose early at the dawning of the day, and compassed the city after the same manner seven times: only on that day they compassed the city seven times.
+It happened on the seventh day, that they rose early at the dawning of the day, and marched around the city in the same way seven times.
+Only on this day they marched around the city seven times.